christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Scythians ruled a Eurasian empire that stretched into China.

 Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name as Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land).
 The Chinese dragon, a symbol of imperial power, is a direct descendant of the Scythian Draco standard, carried by Sarmatian cavalry and adopted by the Han dynasty.

+The Yuezhi, the Central Asian tribe that founded the Kushan Empire, are identified by Chinese sources as the heirs of the Scythian steppe tradition.
+The name "Yuezhi" decodes as Yue-Zhi in Chinese transcription.
+The Yuezhi are the Iudii—the Dragon Kings.

 The Tarim basin mummies are Tocharians, and the Kizilgaha cave portraits depict redheaded “Chinese” people.
 Genetic studies show that indigenous people of Linzi in south east China were genetically more similar to Europeans than modern Chinese [^28].
 Tang dynasty mural in tomb unearthed in China portrays a ‘Westerner’ man with blond hair [^29].